anh1231/LOL-ADC-Analyis/README.md

 - **_'damagetochampions'_** : The total damage a particular player has done in a game
 - **_'totalgold'_** : The total gold a particular player has earned in a game

-In terms of data cleaning I converted **_'gamelengths'_** values from seconds to minutes for easier I will use all of these features later in further analysis and model building
+In terms of data cleaning I first converted **_'gamelengths'_** values from seconds to minutes for easier use.
+I will use all of these features later in further analysis and model building